Akranar/daguerreo/README.txt

 This project depends on CMake to generate build files.
-Use this command to generate files to build Daguerreo for 32-bit using OpenGL 2.1:
-    cmake -DUSE_OPENGL21=ON -DCMAKE_C_FLAGS=-m32 -DCMAKE_CXX_FLAGS=-m32 <src>
+    -> Use this command to generate files to build Daguerreo for 32-bit using OpenGL 2.1: cmake -DUSE_OPENGL21=ON -DCMAKE_C_FLAGS=-m32 -DCMAKE_CXX_FLAGS=-m32 <src>
             -> where <src> is the Daguerreo src directory.

 Basic Architecture Overview:
 	The Daguerreo Rendering Library is separated into many modules, which will be referred as Components.
-		Each Component follows the naming convention: <LibraryName>_<ComponentName> where LibraryName is the name of the Library in which Component belongs. and where ComponentName is the name of the Component.
+		-> Each Component follows the naming convention: <LibraryName>_<ComponentName> where LibraryName is the name of the Library in which Component belongs. and where ComponentName is the name of the Component.
-			Example: Graphics_RendererBase is the RendererBase Component that belongs to the Graphics library.
+			-> Example: Graphics_RendererBase is the RendererBase Component that belongs to the Graphics library.
-		Each Component is usually made of a collection of classes that work together to implement a certain concept.
+		-> Each Component is usually made of a collection of classes that work together to implement a certain concept.
-			Example: the Component: Geometry_QuickHull implements the quick hull algorithm used to calculate the convex hull of a set of points.
+			-> Example: the Component, Geometry_QuickHull, implements the quick hull algorithm used to calculate the convex hull of a set of points.
-		Each Component may have other Components as dependencies and this is signified by the presence of a file that possesses the "ExLib" prefix.
+		-> Each Component may have other Components as dependencies and this is signified by the presence of a file that possesses the "ExLib" prefix.
-			Example: the Geometry_QuickHull component depends on the Geometry_Topology component and this is apparent by the presence of a file named "ExLib_Topology.h" in the Geometry_QuickHull folder.
+			-> Example: the Geometry_QuickHull component depends on the Geometry_Topology component and this is apparent by the presence of a file named "ExLib_Topology.h" in the Geometry_QuickHull folder.
-				Every file in Geometry_QuickHull that includes files from Geometry_Topology must do so by including the file "ExLib_Topology.h" instead of including the specific individual files in Geometry_Topology.
+				-> Every file in Geometry_QuickHull that includes files from Geometry_Topology must do so by including the file "ExLib_Topology.h" instead of including the specific individual files in Geometry_Topology.
-			Besides Components referencing other Components through "ExLib" files, every Component can also reference files in the Core_Include folder.
+			-> Besides Components referencing other Components through "ExLib" files, every Component can also reference files in the Core_Include folder.
-				The Core_Include is the only folder in the project that is set in the include path.
+				-> The Core_Include is the only folder in the project that is set in the include path.
-					Thus, every Component has an implicit dependency on the Core_Include folder.
+					-> Thus, every Component has an implicit dependency on the Core_Include folder.
-				Components in the Core_Include folder are required to have zero dependencies other than the standard libraries and must consist of at most one header file and one source file.
+				-> Components in the Core_Include folder are required to have zero dependencies other than the standard libraries
+                        and must consist of at most one header file and one source file.
-			This system allows a developer to easily see the interconnectivity of each Component by the presence of ExLib files and allows one to extract a subset of the Components from the main project without having to search through the individual files for dependencies.
+			-> This system allows a developer to easily see the interconnectivity of each Component by the presence of ExLib files
+				-> and allows one to extract a subset of the Components from the main project without having to search through the individual files for dependencies.
-			Each ExLib file is a file whose only purpose is to include the *_LIB.h file inside the referenced Component.
+			-> Each ExLib file is a file whose only purpose is to include the *_LIB.h file inside the referenced Component.
-				The *_LIB.h file in a Component is a file whose only purpose is to include and expose all the relevant files containing the interfaces for the Component.
+				-> The *_LIB.h file in a Component is a file whose only purpose is to include and expose all the relevant files containing the interfaces for the Component.

 Components:
     Core_Include
         -> Includes core Components that are too small to warrant linking them separately as statically linked libraries.
             -> Components included in this folder are required to have zero dependencies other than the standard libraries and must consist of at most one header file and one source file.

         Core_Assert
             -> Custom function for assertion.